 What they lack in postcard good looks, however, they make up for in character and atmosphere, while the county’s picturesque coastal towns and villages are the stuff of English Heritage calendars: old-fashioned Broadstairs and medieval Sandwich, Canterbury and its cathedral.
 To cater for weekending Londoners, a restaurant culture is emerging alongside the new wave of boutique hotels.
 The opening in 2011 of the Turner Contemporary in Margate, Tracey Emin’s hometown, should cement the Kent coast’s status as a fashionable destination.

 A hidden cove and former smugglers’ haunt, Botany Bay takes its name from the Australian penal colony.
 Situated on Kent’s eastern tip (near Broadstairs), it is backed by white cliffs and chalk stacks, but despite its dramatic scenery it’s safe for swimming and has inviting rock pools.
 It also has a Blue Flag award and is popular with families.
 Popular, yet quiet, this sandy bay is approximately 200 meters long.
 Facilities include lifeguards, cafe, public house near by, toilets and disabled access to beach.
 At low tide you can walk south to Joss Bay, Kent’s best surfing beach.
-Find out more details about this beach and view our interactive map here.
+Find out more details about this beach here.

 Bleak, eerie and strangely beautiful, Dungeness is a far cry from English seaside jollity.
 Europe’s largest shingle peninsula, it is, like other lonely stretches of the English coast, the site of a nuclear power station – although the sculpture garden at the late Derek Jarman’s Prospect Cottage adds artistic flavour.
 Fragile flora and fauna thrive in the old gravel pits, and there is a popular and active RSPB reserve here.
 As with many beaches in Kent it’s pebbly, but it’s well worth a visit just to soak in the lonely atmosphere, even if you don’t fancy a swim.
 Make sure you take your camera – Dungeness is packed full of potential arty shots.
 Find out more here.